-We have been following my cousin Taylor’s amazing Rover side hustle journey from the very start.
+We have been following my cousin Taylor’s amazing Rover dog sitting side hustle journey from the very start.

-It’s been so exciting watching her take her passion and turn it into a super-profitable dog sitting business.
+It’s been so exciting watching her take her passion and turn it into a profitable dog sitting and dog training business called A Confident Dog.

 So if you love dogs even half as much as Taylor and want to know exactly how she has grown her Rover business so quickly, keep reading this in-depth Rover review!